Google

 Museum Museum Museum

-Hugo Obermaier, Josef Szombathy, and Josef Bayer at the centre of the excavations where the Venus of Willendorf was found.
+Hugo Obermaier and Josef Szombathy on the left and centre photographs, with Josef Bayer pictured at the centre of the excavations where the Venus of Willendorf was found, on the right photograph.

 By the 1870s at the latest, the owner of the Brunner brickyard at Willendorf had found flint tools there.
 Leopold Koch and Ferdinand Brun learned of these finds in late 1883.
 Brun had noticed bones at the surface of the Brunner brickyard on several occasions.
 He carried out initial archaeological investigations in 1884.
 At the end of the 1880s, bones were discovered during digging for a new clay pit on the Ebner property.
 Ludwig Hans Fischer carried out excavations of this site in 1890.
 Remains of human skeletons were reported to have been discovered while digging for clay between 1904 and 1905.